 - Veness trained as a hostage negotiator in 1979, he was a member of the negotiating team at the 1980 Iranian Embassy siege in South Kensington.
 He was an instructor and then Director of the Scotland Yard Negotiators Course between 1980 and 1987.

-- 1981-1982: held rank of Detective Superintendent. when he served at Scotland Yard in the Complaints Bureau and as Staff Officer to the Commissioner of the time (Newman or McNee).
+- 1981-1982: raised to rank of Detective Superintendent. and around this time served at Scotland Yard in the Complaints Bureau.

 - September 1983: promoted to Detective Chief Superintendent.

 - 1984-1986: one of the Detective Chief Superintendents at Metropolitan and City Police Company Fraud Branch (C6), based at Richbell Place, London.